RichardDooling/LegalPro/Chapter_1/chapter_1.md

 ### Possible Lessons

-Socrates/Plato.
-Not enough to have skills without thinking about right or wrong?
+Socrates plainly feels that it's not enough to have technical skills.
+One also must consider whether one is using those skills to commit a wrong.

-Freedman and Smith: Is there a single point of view that can be identified as “the moral” one?
+Freedman and Smith:
+Is there a single point of view that can be identified as “the moral” one?

-Two parts of client/attorney relationship

--   Client autonomy,  client has a right to decide own interests.
--   Lawyer’s zeal, in maintaining and defending client’s rights/interests

 Rhode: Lawyers should assess their obligations in light of all societal interests at issue in particular practice contexts.